dasmiq/passim/README.md

 articles that propagate from one city's newspapers to another's.
 In that case, we would declare all issues of the same newspaper--or all articles within those issues--to have the same series.
-Similarly, we might define documents to be the pages or chapters or a book and series to be whole books.
+Similarly, we might define documents to be the pages or chapters of a book and series to be whole books.

 The default input format for documents is in a file or set